-SPEAQeasy requires that the following be installed:
+SPEAQeasy requires the following to be installed:

 - Java 8 or later

-If java is not installed, you can install it on linux with
+If java is not installed, you can install it on

 SPEAQeasy has been tested on Linux, but it designed to run on any of a number of POSIX-compliant systems, including MacOS and FreeBSD.

 SPEAQeasy makes use of a number of different additional software tools.
 The user is provided three options to automatically manage these dependencies.